astronaut-ant/kantinenmanager/README.md

 ## Getting started

+### Using Dev Containers

+Dev Containers allow you to connect VS Code directly to a Docker container, enabling you to develop inside the container using autocompletion as well as npm and python commands just like on your local machine.

+**First Start:**

+1. Install the VS Code `Dev Containers` extension by Microsoft, if not already installed.
+2. Open the root of this project in VS Code.
+3. Open the VS Code command palette: Mac ⇧⌘P, Windows Ctrl+Shift+P.
+4. Run `Dev Containers: Rebuild and Reopen in Container`.
+5. Choose one of the following options:
+   - `Frontend All` - Starts all containers and connects to the frontend container.
+   - `Backend All` - Starts all containers and connects to the backend container.
+6. Wait for the containers to build and start.
+The initial load may take some time as it builds all the images (monitor progress by clicking the loading bar in the bottom right).

+**Important:** Containers may continue running after closing VS Code.
+Stop them manually using Docker Desktop or the CLI.

+**Shutting Down:**

+1. Close VS Code or click the blue button in the bottom left, then select `Close Remote Connection`.
+2. Stop the containers using Docker Desktop or the CLI as described in a later section.

+**Troubleshooting:**

+- If issues arise, try running `Dev Containers: Rebuild Container`.
+- If the Flask or Node app isn't running in the terminal, disconnect and restart the container (the npm/flask command runs only when the container starts but continues after disconnection).

+### Using Docker Compose in VS Code UI

 If you have opened this project in VS Code and installed all recommended extensions, you can start the project by following these steps:

 1. Go to the Explorer tab in VS Code.